Skip to main content

 • The UI framework (in this case, deck.gl) makes the choices about what to update, by comparing (or "diffing") the newly rendered UI description with the last rendered UI description.

-• The framework then the makes minimal necessary changes to account for the differences, and then redraws.
+• The framework then makes the minimal necessary changes to account for the differences, and then redraws.

 Creating Layer Instances Is Cheap